The ultimate charity endurance challenge!

-Departing from Abey Gardens, next to King Alfred’s Statue in the centre of Winchester soon after first light on Saturday 26th May 18 and following the official 100 mile (160K) route, with the minor detours to get to suitable scran points, we finish just beyond the bottom of Beachy Head after Yomping a full 166.4 KMs.
+Departing from Abbey Gardens, next to King Alfred’s Statue in the centre of Winchester dawn (0500) on Saturday 30 Apr 2022 and following the official 100 mile (160K) route, with the minor detours to get to suitable scran points, we finish just beyond the bottom of Beachy Head after Yomping a full 166.4 KMs.

-Taking place over the late Whitsun Bank Holiday, but has been brought forward in 2022 to avoid clashing with The Queen’s Jubilee celebrations.
+The Yomp usually takes place over the late Whitsun Bank Holiday, but has been brought forward in 2022 to avoid clashing with The Queen’s Jubilee celebrations.
 The Since 1664 Commando Yomp will test the physical and in particular the mental endurance of the toughest Yompers – 90% of this challenge is in the head.
 Indeed the Since 1664 gets in your head, with people returning to do better or complete year after year, or to help others as marshals!

 Are you tough enough?

 The event remains a Royal Marines Charity focused event, though with their agreement it has been opened up to other charities that are appropriate to the event and organisers, to really do it justice.
 To that extent we have selected a number of relevant charities for whom you can raise funds, subject to them agreeing of course!
 If your preferred charity is not on the list, then please get in touch – get them to get in touch and we’ll see if we can make it happen.